mattradford/mattrad-primary-category/README.md

 `[mr-primary-category]` accepts two options:

 * `link`
- - This defaults to `true` and outputs the post's Primary Category as a link to the Category Archive.
+  * This defaults to `true` and outputs the post's Primary Category as a link to the Category Archive.
- - Use `link="false"` if you just want the name of the Primary Category to show.
+  * Use `link="false"` if you just want the name of the Primary Category to show.
 * `text`
- - This defaults to `Category: ` and is prepended to the post's Primary Category..
+ * This defaults to `Category: ` and is prepended to the post's Primary Category.
- - Use `text=""` to remove or `text="Your text here "`.
+ * Use `text=""` to remove or `text="Your text here "`.

 ## To-Do